 - The term of Orca names an unforgettable species of toothed whale that many refer to the species as killer whales.
 This breathtakingly beautiful, but deadly, marvel of Nature also forms the largest extant species of the oceanic dolphin family.

 - The powerful creature thus remains regarded as an apex predator in every ocean, much like the Great White Shark.
 Due to various reasons related to its movements, the IUCN currently lists its conservation status as Data Insufficient.

 - Nonetheless, many individuals currently believe this magnificent creature to be facing various threats to its continued existence.
 One of these perils continues to be that of becoming an accidental bycatch in commercial fishing.

-- Yet another threat, however, remains the danger of encounters with boats.
+- Another threat, however, remains the danger of encounters with boats.
 That holds true of both fishing and recreational forms.
-However, its greatest threat most likely comes from the ongoing effects of climate change.
+Its greatest threat, however, most likely comes from the ongoing effects of climate change.

 Orca Physical Description

 Perhaps most notably, the adult Orca possesses a very distinctive color pattern. and is therefore rarely confused with any other creature, even at a distance.
 Typically, the animal presents black on the back with sides and chest a bright white in color.

 This magnificent animal also displays a white patch present behind and above the eye.
 Its body shape is heavy and robust.
 A small degree of sexual dimorphism exists as well.
 The male Orca averages between 20-26 ft (6-8 m) in length, and about 12,000 lb (5,443 kg) in weight.

 Females, however, develop somewhat smaller than that in overall size.
 In point of fact, these reach maturity with an average length of 16-23 ft (5-7 m), and an average weight of 8,000 lb (3,629 kg).
 The dorsal fin of the male is also twice the size of that of the female.